shorepine/tulipcc/README.md

 - Up to 32 sprites on screen, drawn per scanline, from a total of 32KB of bitmap memory (1 byte per pixel)
 - A 1280x750 background frame buffer to draw arbitrary bitmaps to, which can scroll horizontally / vertically
 - WiFi, access http via Python requests or TCP / UDP sockets
-- Adjustable display clock, defaults to 30 FPS.
+- Adjustable display clock and resolution, defaults to 30 FPS at 1024x600.
 - 256 colors
 - Can load PNGs from disk to set sprites or background, or generate bitmap data from code
 - Built in code and text editor